-Russia, China benefitting from a Biden presidency, not America: Rep. McCarthy
+Russia, China benefiting from a Biden presidency, not America: Rep. McCarthy

 Biden is putting 'America last' and has 'now put China first,' McCarthy says

-House Minority Leader Rep. Kevin McCarthy, R-Calif., argued on Saturday that "our adversaries," not the American people, are benefitting from President Biden's actions during his first week in office.
+House Minority Leader Rep. Kevin McCarthy, R-Calif., argued on Saturday that "our adversaries," not the American people, are benefiting from President Biden's actions during his first week in office.

 "Just look at the first week of this administration," McCarthy told "Justice with Judge Jeanine" on Saturday night.
 "It’s Russia, China, our adversaries who are benefiting, not the American people."